delian7/partner/README.md

 >Otherwise, It will render the appropriate header and table th's for users and admin/vips.

->Then for each user in the database, it will render the partial user.
-The user partial is _user.html.erb.
+>Then for each user in the database, it will render the partial _user.html.erb.
 Each rendered user is a row in the table.
 It will render a user for each user in the database.

->+ For admins/vips this is a table of student names and their partners.
 >+ For students this is a table of other students names, emails, status and request button.
 Students will see a different views based on their partner status.
 This is done with if statements in the view.
 There is probably a better way to do this in the future.
+>+ For admins/vips this is a table of student names and their partners.
+Below that list are two buttons, to export the data to csv format, and to clear the database of all partnerships and reset all users status to 0/false andall users partner1 to "".

 ### Issues